 Robbie has worked regularly in performance of a participatory nature with young people and adults.
 Highlights include Rosemary Lee’s Common Dance (2009) and Fevered Sleep’s Men and Girls Dance (2016).

 His practice in recent years has pursued a focus on physical and choreographic potentials of the body, often involving object or architectural elements, and manifesting in a number of performances in theatre and public spaces and through other mediums.
 Settlement (2012) was commissioned by The Place, London, for The Place Prize.
 Douglas (2014) was commissioned by Yorkshire Dance, since presented across the UK and wider Europe and was part of the Aerowaves network selection for 2016, and continues to tour.

 Ensemble (working title) sees the continued collaboration with Lucy Boyes and Edinburgh-based performers Judy Adams, Damian Killeen and Christine Thynne that hopes to challenge expectations around age and professionalism in performance, and its context of presentation.

 Based in a rural setting that both informs and supports his practice, Robbie has a strong interest in encouraging alternative design of centralized and city-based institution expectations and initiatives, and the opportunity for activity and development out-with the city involving professional artists in connection with local communities.

-Robbie was an associate artist at Tramway, Glasgow in 2016-17, Dance Base, Edinburgh in 2017-19 and is currently an associate artist at Dance Base, Edinburgh.
+Robbie was an associate artist at Tramway, Glasgow in 2016-17, Dance Base, Edinburgh in 2017-19 and is currently an associate artist with Dance North.